-The removal of "patient"
+The FOMC removes "patient"

-- At its March meeting, the FOMC appropriately returned to data-dependent monetary policy by removing "patient" from its statement. - The word "patient" was a particular type of forward guidance that suggested the policy rate would not be adjusted in the next "couple of meetings." - By removing "patient," the Committee can return to more standard monetary policy decision-making, under which an appropriate policy rate is decided at each meeting. - This might be thought of as "the end of forward guidance."
+- The FOMC has appropriately returned to data-dependent monetary policy by removing "patient." - The word "patient" was a particular type of forward guidance that suggested the policy rate would not be adjusted in the next "couple of meetings." - By removing "patient," the Committee can return to more standard monetary policy decision-making, under which an appropriate policy rate is decided at each meeting. - Removing this forward guidance should be interpreted as a sign of strength for the U.S. economy.